-Pin 6 Laser Active This bi-directional switched output is internally connected to Pin 13, cations.
+Pin 6 Laser Active This bi-directional switched output is internally connected to Pin 13, Output Common, when the laser is actively lasing (LASE indicator red).

-Output Common, when the laser is actively lasing (LASE indicator red).
 This output is open (high impedance) when no beam is being emitted (LASE indicator Off).
-Refer to the following table for output circuit specifioutput circuit specifications.
+Refer to the following table for output circuit specifications.

-Pin 7 Fault Detected This bi-directional switched output is internally connected to Pin 13,
+Pin 7 Fault Detected This bi-directional switched output is internally connected to Pin 13, output circuit specifications.

 Output Common, when (1) an over-temperature fault (TMP LED is red) or (2) a No-Strike condition (blue SHT indicator is flashing) has occurred.
 The output is open (high impedance) when laser operation is within limits (TMP LED green and SHT LED blue).
-Refer to the following table for the following table for output circuit specifications.
+Refer to the following table for indicating that lasing will occur when a PWM Command signal is applied to Pin 9 and Pin 1.
+When this output is initially switched closed, there is a five-second delay during which lasing is inhibited.
+This output is open (high impedance) when the laser is disabled (RDY LED Off).
+Refer to the following table for output circuit specifications.